adelriosantiago/git-as-dropbox/README.md

 ##### GAD closes when I disconnect from my the server.
 Why?
 This is normal.
 Any NodeJS app running on yor CLI will close as you disconnect from the server.
 To keep GAD running use `nohup`.
 For example `nohup git-as-dropbox ./my-repo &`.

+##### Why can't I see GAD changes with `git log`?
+Because GAD uses the *.git-as-dropbox* repository which lives next to your *.git* repository.
+If you want to see GAD's git log run GAD with `guiPort` and go to "localhost:[your guiPort]".
+Alternatively you can simply use `git --git-dir=.git-as-dropbox log`.

 ##### I get an error at "make-dir.js:85"
 Upgrading your Node version should fix it.